mechanicles/set_as_primary/README.md

 ## Usage

-In your Rails application, you might have models like EmailAddress, PhoneNumber, Address, and etc, which belong to User/Person model.
+In your Rails application, you might have models like EmailAddress, PhoneNumber, Address, etc, which belong to User/Person model.
 There, you might need to set primary email address, primary phone number, or primary address for a user, and this gem will help you to handle that.

 Examples: